-This course is an introduction to lifespan developmental theory and its practical application for counselors.
-An overview of the psychological, biological, ethnic, cultural, socioeconomic, and environmental factors that influence the growth and development through the lifespan will be provided.
-Counseling strategies and interventions based on lifespan developmental theory to meet the personal, social, and academic needs of students will be included.
+This course is an introduction to theories of lifespan development and their practical applications for counselors.
+An overview of the psychological, biological, ethnic, cultural, socioeconomic, and environmental factors that influence human growth and development across the lifespan will be provided.
+Counseling strategies and interventions based on lifespan developmental theories to meet the personal, social, and academic needs of individuals and groups will be discussed.
+Learners will investigate psychological developmental processes during infancy, childhood, adolescence, adulthood, and older adulthood, and process implications for counseling.
+Major life cycle events such as birth, death, and dying will be discussed from an intersectional framework.
 Registration is limited by program of study.